9 Steps to Forgive Yourself and Others

 If you choose not to forgive this could retard your progress in achieving the God-given purpose for your life.
 It could also adversely affect your emotional and physical health.
 No matter what injury you experienced, whether a physical attack, burglary, marital infidelity, bullying at the workplace or emotional abuse, you can move from anger and wanting revenge to genuine forgiveness.

 You can begin the process of forgiving the person(s) who hurt you today.
 By the power of the Holy Spirit, you can reach to the place where you earnestly pray for the offender and bless him or her instead of being consumed by the pain of your past victimization.

-You can be like Joseph in the Bible, and see the blessings that emerge as you forgive.
-These blessings which begin with a deep peace of mind could blossom into changing your outlook and your circumstances.
+You can be like Joseph in the Bible, and experience the blessings that emerge as you forgive.
+These blessings, which begin with a deep peace of mind, could blossom into changing your outlook and your circumstances.

 It's time to begin your journey of forgiving.
-Consider what the Word of God and the research findings say about forgiveness.
+Consider what the Word of God and research findings say about forgiveness.
 So what is hindering you?
-Why not start now
+Why not start now?

 Reference and Further Reading